Read the content displayed keenly

 Usually it is thought that imagery makes use of particular words that create visual representation of ideas in our minds.
 The word “imagery” is associated with mental pictures.
 However, this idea is but partially correct.
 Imagery, to be realistic, turns out to be more complex than just a picture.
 Read the following examples of imagery carefully:

-• It was dark and dim in the forest.
+- It was dark and dim in the forest.

-• The children were screaming and shouting in the fields.
+The words “dark” and “dim” are visual images. - The children were screaming and shouting in the fields.

-“Screaming” and “shouting” appeal to our sense of hearing, or auditory sense.
+“Screaming” and “shouting” appeal to our sense of hearing, or auditory sense. - He whiffed the aroma of brewed coffee.

-“Whiff” and “aroma” evoke our sense of smell, or olfactory sense.
+“Whiff” and “aroma” evoke our sense of smell, or olfactory sense. - The girl ran her hands on a soft satin fabric.

-The idea of “soft” in this example appeals to our sense of touch, or tactile sense.
+The idea of “soft” in this example appeals to our sense of touch, or tactile sense. - The fresh and juicy orange is very cold and sweet.

 “Juicy” and “sweet” – when associated with oranges – have an effect on our sense of taste, or gustatory sense.

-Imagery needs the aid of figures of speech like similemetaphorpersonification, and symbolism, in order to appeal to the bodily senses.
+Imagery needs the aid of figures of speech like simile, metaphor, personification, and symbolism, in order to appeal to the bodily senses.
 Let us analyze how famous poets and writers use imagery in literature.

 Short Examples of Imagery